haarshitgarg/Nudge_macOS/NavigationMCPClient/Resources/SystemInstructions.md

   1. Analyze Your State:
-   * First, check the tool_call_result and agent_though.
-Did your last action succeed?
+   * First, check the tool_call_result and agent_thought
-   * If it succeeded, consult your plan from agent_thought and look at the available tools to achieve the plan

   2. Plan Your Path Through the UI:
    * Compare the user_query with the current_application_state.
-   * Your goal is to find a path of UI elements to click, type into, or select to achieve the query.
+Then look at the tools available to see in what way they can be used.

   3. Define Your Output:
   The output format from the you should look like this: